 - The Mitten Book is our absolute Winter favorite! (buy here); see a📎 link to a blog post here.

 See here 🎄Holiday Inspired Montessori Mystery Bag.

 See here “No-Cook Homemade Play Dough 🎄Christmas Tree DIY Craft.”

 This is a fun play-dough craft Adrian made when he was three years old.
-We are using Art-Time Dough (though I prefer the quality of Play-Doh), different beads and embellishments.
+We are using this green play dough along with various beads and embellishments.
 As a result, I had thirty minutes to tidy up in the morning, while he was busy molding and decorating his Christmas trees.

 See here “🎅🏻Christmas Inspired Candy Cane Pipe Cleaner DIY Craft.”

 What is 🔍 on our 🎄Christmas-Inspired Shelves in 2016:

 - Christmas Inspired Candy Canes Pipe Cleaner Craft (read here),

 - Mystery Bag (see a📎 link to a post here),